eslint/eslint/docs/rules/no-multi-assign.md

-# Disallow Use of Chained Assignment Expressions (no-multi-assign)
+# no-multi-assign

+Disallows use of chained assignment expressions.

 Chaining the assignment of variables can lead to unexpected results and be difficult to read.